ArduPilot/ardupilot_wiki/common/source/docs/common-matek-uavcan-dlvr.rst

 UART2 (via solder pads on rear)
 ===============================

-Can be used to attach a GPS and present it to the autopilot as a UAVCAN device
+Can be used to attach a GPS and present it to the autopilot as a DroneCAN device

 UART1 (via solder pads on rear)
 ===============================

-For future firmware upgrades in systems not using CAN/UAVCAN
+For future firmware upgrades in systems not using CAN/DroneCAN

 Wiring Diagrams
 ===============